-Lighting isn’t just an add-on — it’s a strategic design element that can dramatically enhance how your props are perceived.
+Lighting for retail props isn’t just an add-on — it’s the core element that determines how your display is seen, felt, and remembered.
 From spotlights that direct the eye to ambient lighting that sets the mood, the right lighting technique turns your storefront into an immersive brand experience.

 You’ve invested in stunning props — but in poor lighting, they look flat, dull, or go unnoticed.
 Customers walk by without connecting visually.